 Research-Based Approaches

-Research-based modalities are therapeutic approaches that have been heavily studied in counselling and psychology and shown to support healing and change.
-Below are some of the approaches we commonly use.
+One Collective Therapy offers research-based modalities that have been heavily studied in counselling and psychology and shown to support healing and change.
+Below are the approaches we commonly use.

 • EMDR uses various forms of bilateral stimulation (such as eye movements, tapping, or tones) to help the brain process distressing or traumatic experiences.
 It has been shown to help with trauma and PTSD, complex trauma, anxiety, and distressing memories that feel stuck or overwhelming.